mattcomi/ReflectedStringConvertible/README.md

 }
 ```

-If you were to instantiate it and print it:
+If you were to instantiate and print it:

 ```swift
 let matt = Person(name: "Matt", age: 32, social: Social(twitter: "@mattcomi"))